-- A. A diagnosis of central sleep apnea (CSA) or complex sleep apnea (CompSA) has been confirmed or proven through polysomnography testing. - 1.
-For CSA to be confirmed, polysomnography test results must show all the following: - a.
+- A. A diagnosis of central sleep apnea or complex sleep apnea/treatment-emergent sleep apnea has been confirmed or proven through polysomnography testing. - 1.
+For central sleep apnea to be confirmed, polysomnography test results must show all the following: - a.
 An AHI ≥ 5; and - b.
 Sum central apnea plus central hypopnea > 50% of the total apneas and hypopneas; and - c.
-Central apnea-central hypopnea index (CAHI) ≥ 5 per hour; and - d.
+Central apnea-central hypopnea index (CAHI^{}) \geq 5 per hour; and - d.
 Presence of either sleepiness, difficulty initiating or maintaining sleep, frequent awakening, or non-restorative sleep, awakening short of breath, snoring, or witnessed apneas; and - e.
-No evidence of daytime or nocturnal hypoventilation. - 2.
-For CompSA to be confirmed, polysomnography test results must show all the following:
+No evidence of daytime or nocturnal hypoventilation.